 The Lesson of the Collared Shirt

-Jewelry wasn't the first pursuit that taught me lessons in time and effort.
-Sewing a collared shirt really drove home the point when I was studying fashion in college.
+Jewelry wasn't the first pursuit that taught me this kind of lesson.
+Sewing a collared shirt back in college really drove home the point.

 The amount of work blew my mind...